For current Young Investigators and Installation Grantees

 The annual EMBO Young Investigator Meeting provides a forum for the members of the programme to network and exchange ideas.
 Young Investigators present their research and informal discussions give the opportunity to exchange ideas on scientific or general interest topics.

-The official programme will start at lunch-time on Wednesday 13 May 2015 and finish late afternoon on Friday 15 May 2015.
+The official programme starts at lunch-time on Wednesday 13 May 2015 and finishes mid-afternoon on Friday 15 May 2015.
 The meeting comprises of short talks from all attendees, science policy and publishing sessions, and a discussion of YIP programme activities.
 Optional training workshop(s) will also be held on the morning of 13 May.
+Please see the provisional programme for further details.

 Barcelona Biomedical Research Park, Carrer Doctor Aiguader, 88, 08003 Barcelona, Spain